 Yes!
-Our virtual volunteer activities provide ongoing, passive opportunities for teens to help the library and earn volunteer hours from anywhere.
-Teens do not need to be in the library to participate in this program, however, they're absolutely welcome to use library spaces if they so choose.
+Our virtual volunteer activities provide ongoing, passive opportunities for 6th-12th grade teens to help the library and earn volunteer hours.
+You do not need to be in the library to participate in this program, however, you're absolutely welcome to use library spaces if you choose to do so.

 How does this work?

-No more than two of the same activities can be completed per month.
-Try something new!
+No more than 2 of the same activities can be completed per month.
+We encourage you to try something new. :)